ricardobranco777/cloudview/README.md

 - Make sure you also mount the path to the JSON file holding the GCE credentials with the same path mentioned in `clouds.yaml`
 - For private Openstack you'd also want to mount the CA's certificates and add `-e REQUESTS_CA_BUNDLE=/path/to/certs.pem`

-## Run the web server with Docker Compose:
+## To run the web server with Docker Compose:

 If you have a TLS key pair, put the certificates in `cert.pem`, the private key in `key.pem` and the file containing the passphrase to the private key in `key.txt`.
 Then edit the [docker-compose.yml](examples/docker-compose.yml) file to mount the directory to `/etc/nginx/ssl` in the container like this: `- "/path/to/tls:/etc/nginx/ssl:ro"`.
 Set and export the `NGINX_HOST` environment variable with the FQDN of your host.